napol-n/WriteUp/HackTheBox/DETECTING WINDOWS ATTACKS WITH SPLUNK.md

 Splunk queries allowaggregation and threshold-based detection of suspicious RDP login activity.

-Construct a Splunk query targeting the "ssh_bruteforce" index and the "bro:ssh:json" sourcetype.
+#### Q11Construct a Splunk query targeting the "ssh\_bruteforce" index and the "bro:ssh:json" sourcetype.
 The resulting output should display the time bucket, source IP, destination IP, client, and server, together with the cumulative count of authentication attempts where the total number of attempts surpasses 30 within a 5-minute time window.
 Enter the IP of the client that performed the SSH brute attack as your answer.

-index="rdp_bruteforce" sourcetype="bro:rdp:json"
+index="rdp\_bruteforce" sourcetype="bro:rdp:json"

-| bin _time span=5m
+\| bin \_time span=5m

-| stats count values(cookie) by _time, id.orig_h, id.resp_h
+\| stats count values(cookie) by \_time, id.orig\_h, id.resp\_h

-| where count>30
+\| where count>30

-ANSWER192.168.152.140
+ANSWER 192.168.152.140

-## Detecting Beaconing Malware
+### Detecting Beaconing Malware

 Beaconing malware is characterized byperiodic communication from infected hosts to Command & Control (C2) servers, often sending small packets at regular intervals.
 This behavior can indicate malware likeCobalt Strike.